allimuu/mw-mods/README.md

 **Long blade**

-Long blade is all about precision and skill, so long blades now have multistrike!

-_Details_

-Every third hit is a Multistrike, with a chance to do double damage on top of the bonus damage.
+Long blades are about precise powerful attacks, they now Multistrike on each 3rd hit causing more damage, with a chance to to do double damage on that hit.

 **Skill Level 25**